aasitamk/aasitamk.github.io/README.md

 **4.2.** Send the new keypair to the affected user via Slack direct message.

-**4.3.** Instruct the affected user into updating his AWS Keys in all places they are referenced to, such as the *.bash_profile*.
-This action can be performed using nudev/setupnu.sh (*https://github.com/nubank/nudev/blob/master/setupnu.sh* or *https://github.com/nubank/nu-setup*).
+**4.3.** Instruct the affected user to update his AWS Keys in all places they are referenced to, such as the *.bash_profile*.
+This action can be performed using the *setupnu.sh* shell script, available in the [Nubank Github](https://github.com/nubank).

-Refer to the [AWS Developer Guide](https://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/credentials.html) for further information about working with credentials.
+Refer to the [AWS Developer Guide](https://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/credentials.html) for further information about working with AWS credentials.

 ---